We are often mystified as to why we chase someone who doesn’t seem to care too much about us and who doesn’t put in much effort in return.

 This is why it is vital to pay attention whenever we engage with someone we feel addicted to, so that our unhealed wounds don’t make our decisions and take control.

-It is essential to stay consciously aware and present at the beginning of any new friendship, meeting, or relationship, so that we are aware that the person we are letting into our lives may not be ready for love, and may not have our best interests at heart.
-This is where the saying “love is blind” comes into play—chemicals cause our emotions to run wild and the imbalance results in us losing perspective.
+It is essential to stay consciously aware and present at the beginning of any new friendship, meeting, or relationship, so we are aware that the person we are letting into our lives may not be ready for love, and may not have our best interests at heart.
+This is where the saying “love is blind” comes into play, as chemicals cause our emotions to run wild and the imbalance results in illusions and losing perspective.

 Depending on the other person’s agenda, we could be opening a gateway for someone to use every trick in the book to cast us under their spell, or to keep us on the other end of their fishing line; however, it is always our choice whether we remain hooked.

-If a relationship is bringing unhappiness, disharmony, and pain, then it’s a sure sign that it is a karmic relationship and quite possibly not the one for us.
+If a relationship is bringing unhappiness, disharmony, and pain, then it’s a sure sign it is a karmic relationship, and not one to chase.